SysKitTeam/docs-spdockit/how-to/sharepoint-farm-snapshot/automatic-snapshots.md

 description: This article explains how to perform a automatic snapshot (using a service account) in SPDocKit.
 ---

 SPDocKit allows administrators to configure a schedule to create automatic SharePoint farm snapshots.
-Once configured, the SPDocKit Service can save your farm settings and send report subscriptions and alerts to selected users or document libraries.
+Once configured, the SPDocKit Service can save your farm settings and send report subscriptions and alerts to selected users, document libraries, or network locations.
 Click [here](#internal/how-to/subscriptions-and-alerts/create-new-subscription/) for more information on how to do this.

 1. Navigate to the Backstage Configuration Screen and click Configure.